 Qualities of UAT Testers:

-Tester or Business Analyst or Subject Matter Experts who understand the business requirements or flows and can prepare test and data which are realistic to the business.
+Tester or Business Analyst or Subject Matter Experts who understand the business requirements or flows can prepare test and data which are realistic to the business.

 Following points needs to be considered to make UAT Success:

 - Prepare UAT plan early in the project life cycle

 - Prepare Checklist before the UAT starts

 - Conduct Pre-UAT session during System Testing phase itself